 Real "Jumbo Squid" run 10 to 100 pounds and are used to make commercial "calamari steaks".
 On the West Coast large Humbolt Squid are found from San Diego, California to Peru, but due to climate change and oceanic disturbances have recently been seen as far north as Alaska.Cleaning & Cutting

-and a round pointed butter knife.
-I also find the small pointy nose pliers I
+knife and a round pointed butter knife.
+I also find a pair of long nose

 We start out with a whole fresh squid weighing about 2 pounds.
 Squid this size can be had cheaply in Los Angeles from Philippine and some other Asian markets.

-so you'll have to clean and prepare it yourself.
-A 2-1/4 pound whole squid
+caught, so you'll have to clean and prepare it yourself.
+A 2-1/4 pound

-yielded 1.44 pounds of cleaned body and tentacles (64%).
-This squid was
+whole squid yielded 1.44 pounds of cleaned body and tentacles (64%).

-together with the beak in the center.
-Push the beak and the lump of stuff
+them all together with the beak in the center.
+Push the beak and the lump

-behind it out from the cut side, trim it off and discard.
-That's the beak
+of stuff behind it out through the cut side, trim it off and discard.
+That's

 Next pull off the head and it will bring most of the innards with it.
 This stuff is held in better than with small squid so use your thumb under the top edge of the body to help break it free.

-Note: some recipes call for squid ink so if you're cooking one of
+Note: some recipes call for squid ink, so if you're cooking

-those locate the ink sack in the pile of innards (it's black)
+one of those locate the ink sack in the pile of innards (it's black)

 and remove it.
-In my experience the squid sold around here don't often have a useful
+In my experience the squid sold around here don't often

-amount of ink.
+have a useful amount of ink.
 In Italy and Spain they sell squid ink in

-stores, but in North America you can order small packets of ink on-line from emporiums
+stores, but in North America you can order small packets of ink on-line

 A round pointed butter knife is very helpful for getting under the skin,

-"pen" still in the tail end and a pair of pointy nose pliers can be helpful
+the "pen" still in the tail end and a pair of long nose pliers can be

 If your squid is large like the 2-1/4 pounder in the photos, there may be hard rings around some of the sucker disks.
 You'll want to scrape these rings off.